play-with-go/play-with-go/guides/2020-10-15-get-started-with-go/en.markdown

 ---
 layout: post
 title:  "Tutorial: Get started with Go"
-excerpt: "A brief introduction to Go programming language"
+excerpt: "You've completed the Go tour, so what next?
+This guide gives a brief introduction to Go programming"
-category: Category 1
 difficulty: Beginner
+category: Start here
 ---

 _This tutorial is based on the official ["Getting started"](https://golang.org/doc/tutorial/getting-started.html)